melinko2003/post-quantum-research/docs/OQS-README.md

 ```
 [root@alma9 ~]# ./vagrant/demo/build_latest_oqs.sh
 ```
 When the `ninja install` command finishes it should install everything to `/opt/liboqs`.

-There are additional scripts in the [demo](../../demo) directory and for building other components.
+WIP: There are additional scripts in the Demo directory and for building other components.

 # Whats next?
 Pick your implementation to test functionality.